 If you have a trust, your loved ones can avoid probate, and your assets can be privately distributed to your loved ones without court intervention.

 What is a lifetime protection trust?

 A lifetime protection trust is a trust within a trust.
-We include lifetime protection trusts for no extra fee in our client's revocable living trust for their children.
-It will significantly protect their children's inheritance from divorce claims and lawsuits.
+We can include lifetime protection trusts in your revocable living trust for your children.
+A lifetime protection trust will significantly protect your children's inheritance from divorce claims and lawsuits.